Skip to main content

 This immediately opens up more decoration options and often reduces your branding cost on merchandise.

-If you only design your logo for your website, you’ll fight it forever on everything else.
+If you only design your logo for your website, then it likely will not look good on everything else.

 Here’s a quick planning grid:

--Website & digital: Works well in horizontal layout; legible on mobile; includes an icon version for the favicon.
+Website & digital Works well in horizontal layout; legible on mobile; icon version for favicon.

--Magazines, newspapers, brochures.
-Requires CMYK full colour and mono options; avoid ultra-thin lines.
+Magazines, newspapers, brochures Needs CMYK full-colour and mono options; avoid ultra-thin lines.

--Promo items (pens, bottles, keyrings, tech, etc.) An icon-only version is essential for small print areas, featuring solid shapes that reproduce well.
+Promo items (pens, bottles, keyrings, tech etc.) Icon-only version essential for small print areas; solid shapes that reproduce well.

 When designing or refreshing a logo, show it in various mockups, such as on a shirt, a pen, a tote bag, a business card, and a website header.
 If it only looks good in one or two of these, it’s not ready yet.